 Any ideas?

 As the resident numpty here, I would set the IP address of the tv machine on the router so that it gets the same IP address whenever it starts.
 So you wouldn't have to change anything on the machine, just the router.
+Tha's what I've done with my Pi (see my Owncloud question earlier) so that I can ssh into that on the same IP address.
+You said that your ISP will change your IP address but surely that's only internet facing address and not the internal one.
+Or is that not what you want to do?

-On Thu, 13 Mar 2014 11:57:39 +0000 Steve Engledow steve@offend.me.uk allegedly wrote:
+On Thu, 13 Mar 2014 11:57:39 +0000 Steve Engledow <steve@offend.me.uk> allegedly wrote:

 I have a machine at home that's connected to the telly so that the wife can use it for Skype (just bought a *really* nice HD webcam) and browsing etc (and I can use it for Steam ;)